Fan Wencheng: Retirement

 After Fan Wencheng retired, Emperor Shunzhi also pursued him as Grand Tutor (太傅) and Grand Guardian of the Heir Apparent (太子太保).
 These positions are the first grade of the Qing government office, symbolizing the highest honor of the entire empire.
-The Grand Tutor is the Emperor's teacher, and the Grand Guardian of the Heir Apparent protects the security of the crown prince.
+The Grand Tutor is the emperor's teacher, and the Grand Guardian of the Heir Apparent protects the security of the crown prince.

-Fan Wencheng died aged 70 after Kangxi became Emperor in 1666.
+Fan Wencheng died aged 70 after Kangxi became emperor in 1666.

 Contribution

 As a Han Chinese, Fan Wencheng was placed in a high position in the court by the Manchu ruler in a long time of period.
 Fan Wencheng was responsible for many of the important enterprises of the Qing court during its first 30 years.
-Fan Wencheng himself was Prime Minister to Emperor Shunzhi for almost 10 year, It is undeniable that his intelligence and strategy greatly helped the Qing emperors to rule China.
+Fan Wencheng himself was prime minister to Emperor Shunzhi for almost 10 years.
+It is undeniable that his intelligence and strategy greatly helped the Qing emperors to rule China.

 Fan drafted the document in which the regent Dorgon announced the new regime's intent to assume the throne in Beijing.